 Gigli vs. The Room

-In some ways, Gigli is the more competently-made of the two films.
-At the same time, however, that kind of makes it the worse of the two.
+In some ways (and I do emphasize the word "some"), Gigli is the more competently-made of the two films.
+At the same time, however, that ironically kind of makes it the worse of the two.
 The Room has a lot more outwardly bad things about it, but that's also why it's so entertaining.
 Gigli has its own standout oddities, but they're fewer and further between.
 The rest of the film, meanwhile, is just dull.
-I stated in my review of The Room that, despite everything else, it's not a boring movie.
+I stated in my The Room review that, despite everything else, it's not a boring movie.
 I can't say the same for Gigli.
 In fact, it's kind of hard to sit through.

 Another thing about Gigli is that it doesn't have the same memorably quirky cast that The Room does.
 The supporting characters in Gigli are still bizarre in their own right, but most of them only show up for one scene, leave, and never appear again.
-The Room had a lot of different character dynamics, whereas Gigli is largely just a tedious Ben & J-Lo romance.
+The Room had a lot of different character dynamics, and was more entertaining for that reason, whereas Gigli is largely just a tedious Ben & J-Lo romance.
 Ultimately, I'd say The Room is the "better" of the two.

-Yeah, not a very good movie.
 There are some mildly funny parts, and other things that are entertainingly strange, but they're not enough to salvage the rest of it.
 Many of the scenes go on too long.
-The scene with Al Capone in particular lasts over nine minutes, and much of it is just him monologuing.
+The scene with Al Pacino in particular lasts over nine minutes, and much of it is just him monologuing.
 And the movie takes forever to end!
 Even The Room had better pacing than this.

 So, are there any positives?
-Well, the character of Larry Gigli almost works.
-He was a bit too jerkish for my liking, but he actually has decent character development and a character arc, and he's entertaining enough that he helps elevate an otherwise dull movie.
+Well, Larry Gigli is the only character who almost works.
+He was too jerkish for my liking, but he actually has decent character development and a character arc, and he's entertaining enough that he helps elevate an otherwise dull movie (albeit not by much).
 He could've been pretty compelling with some rewrites to the script.
 Ben Affleck does a good job playing him, at least.

-Any other positives?
-The film's score is quite good.
+Anything else?
+Well, the film's score is quite good.
 It's pleasantly upbeat and jazzy.
 And then there's Christopher Walken, who's always great.
-Beyond all that, however, I'm struggling to think of anything worthwhile.
+And... yeah... that's pretty much it.

 All in all, I'd only recommend Gigli if you enjoy the bile fascination of watching these kinds of movies (which I sort of do, admittedly).
 Otherwise, stay away.
 Stay far away.